You’re an entrepreneur if you embrace taking risks

 Entrepreneurship demands a lot of planning and preparation in the infant stage.
 This is the reason most people require giving up their full-time jobs and regular paycheques.
 Even if your business starts generating revenue in the first year itself, as an entrepreneur, and the founder, you might have to sacrifice having a personal income unless your business reaches the break-even point.

-The lack of secure income usually acts as a fuel that drives entrepreneurs to work harder and generate multiple sources of income, but parallelly also requires them to keep perseverance until the targets are achieved.
+The lack of secure income usually acts as a fuel that drives entrepreneurs to work harder and generate multiple sources of income, but parallelly also requires them to keep persevering until the targets are achieved.

 Sacrificing personal capital